 The Association’s role is to initiate programs and projects that enhance and promote UniverCity as an attractive community to live and work.
 The UniverCity Community Association administers the UniverCity Community Granting Program, to support community events and programs.
 The Association also manages the Naheeno Park Community Garden and acts as a liaison with the Burnaby RCMP and the City of Burnaby on certain issues.

 Membership in the Community Association consists of representatives from each strata corporation or housing co-operative, owners of development sites under construction and the SFU Community Trust.
-The UniverCity Community Association meets on a monthly basis and meets at 7pm.
-The following meetings are scheduled for:
+The UniverCity Community Association meets on a monthly basis and meets at 6pm.

 Click here to Download the Association’s Constitution and Bylaws